 Demonstrations present first-hand experience with research prototypes or operational systems.
 They provide opportunities to exchange ideas gained from implementing IR systems and to obtain feedback from expert users.
 Proposals from startups and industry players are also welcomed.
 Accepted demonstration submissions will appear in the conference proceedings.

-A good demonstration submission is interesting to a SIGIR audience and both describes and shows a novel solution to a problem.
-The demonstration submission should address the following questions: What problem does my system solve?
-Who are my target users?
-How do my demonstration solve the problem?
-What does my demonstration do and how does it work?
+A good demonstration submission should be interesting to a SIGIR audience and should show a novel solution to a problem.
+The demonstration submission should address the following questions: Who is your target user?
+Why does your system exist and why is it important?
+What does your demonstration do and how does it work?
+What does it look like?
 How does it compare with existing systems?
-Finally, how and when will my technology have an impact?
-Demonstration submissions are welcome in any of the areas related to aspects of Information Retrieval (IR), as identified in the call for papers on the SIGIR website.
+Finally, how and when might your technology have an impact, either technically, commercially, or societally?

-Papers should be submitted electronically via the conference submission system.
+Suitable LaTeX, Word, and Overleaf templates for SIGIR are available from the ACM Website (use ‘sigconf’ proceedings template).
+Papers should be submitted electronically via the EasyChair SIGIR2022 demo paper submission site.
 At least one author of each accepted demonstration must register and attend the conference.